Suicide Prevention

 - If you’re calling outside the United States, Canada, or Mexico, and are off base, you’re responsible for long-distance international charges from your carrier, even if you’re dialing a toll-free number.

-- If you can’t reach the Veterans Crisis Line through phone dialing, you can use our chat service, which is available online in all locations with an internet connection at VeteransCrisisLine.net/Chat.
+- If you can’t reach the Veterans Crisis Line through phone dialing, you can use the chat service, available online in all locations with an internet connection at VeteransCrisisLine.net/Chat.

-- U.S. short codes, such as 838255, only work if you’re on a U.S.-based service provider with an international service plan that allows texting to U.S. short codes from outside the United States.
+- U.S. short codes, such as 838255, only work with a U.S.-based service provider with an international service plan that allows texting to U.S. short codes from outside the United States.

 Know the signs.